-The middle-aged women perform Fugdi on a religious festival like Ganesh Chaturthi.
+Middle-aged women perform Fugdi at a religious festival like Ganesh Chaturthi.
 They form a circle and perform on their own.
-No musical instruments and songs are needed.
+No musical instruments or songs are needed.
 The women sing the songs themselves.

 Believe us.
 The enthusiasm of middle-aged women will impart a rejuvenating zeal in you.
 It is a folk dance with a twist.
 You can’t anticipate what would be the next movement of the dance.

 The dance steps of Hojagiri are complex such as bending upward and backward.
-Well, this is what the beauty of this dance.
+Well, this is the beauty of this dance.
 If you shake your legs only on easy tribal dances, this one is certainly not for you.
-You would need to undergo intense training got Hojagiri dance.
+You would need to undergo intense training to get Hojagiri dance.